bmadrid00/codewater-lake/journals/Eric_Biles.md

 Stardate 05.17.2023
 Coder's logEntry: 000003
     ...Today we modified the cabin model to accomodate images and protected user_id authentication routes, additionally the React front-end framework was started.

+Stardate 05.18.2023
+Coder's logEntry: 000004
+    ...Today we introduced Redux and worked on the front end authorization configuration, and began graphic design discussions...